Sebazzz/sebazzz.github.io/_posts/2020-11-06-flash-marlin-on-anet-et-printers.md

 ![ST-Link backup](/images/blog/2020-11-06-flash-marlin-on-anet-et-printers-stlink-backup.png)

-After choosing connect and being succesfully connected, you can choose "backup".
+After choosing connect and being succesfully connected, you can choose "save as file" to backup the existing flash contents.
 A file browser will open and you can save your firmware (like *ANet-ET-firmware-backup.bin*).

 ### Flashing